 In this program from the Wharton School and the College of Arts & Sciences, students combine studies in business, language, and liberal arts to develop perspectives to prepare them for global leadership.

 Minors and Dual Degrees

 At Wharton and Penn, you can expand your learning across academic disciplines and departments.

 Wharton undergraduates can pursue a minor in addition to their concentration.
 The 6-8 courses needed for a minor can be easily completed alongside the Wharton undergraduate business curriculum.

 Departmental minors are available in schools across Penn, including Arts and Sciences, Communication, Education, Engineering, Design, and Nursing.
 Departmental minors are managed by individual academic programs and departments.

-University minors combine courses from more than one school, creating an interdisciplinary academic experience.
+University Minors combine courses from more than one school, creating an interdisciplinary academic experience.
 The participating academic departments jointly govern these interschool programs.
-Wharton-related university minors include Actuarial Mathematics, American Public Policy, Biological Basis of Behavior and Health Services Management, Legal Studies and History, Consumer Psychology, Organizations and Environmental Management, and Urban Real Estate and Development.
+Wharton-related University Minors include American Public Policy, Biological Basis of Behavior and Health Services Management, Legal Studies and History, Consumer Psychology, Sustainability and Environmental Management, and Urban Real Estate and Development.